NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // if a free slot is found, discontinue the traversal of the linked list of record blocks

-        // otherwise, continue to check the next block by updating the block numebers as follows:
+        // otherwise, continue to check the next block by updating the block numbers as follows:
         // update prevBlockNum = blockNum
         // update blockNum = header.rblock (next element in the linked list of record blocks) }